thi-ng/umbrella-docs-temp/adjacency.disjointset.subsets.md

 ## DisjointSet.subsets() method

 Returns a `Map` of all subsets (connected components) with their canonical tree root IDs as keys and arrays of node IDs as values.
-If only the number of subsets is required, use the `count` property of this class instance instead (O(1), updated with each call to [DisjointSet.union()](./adjacency.disjointset.union.md)<!-- -->).

 <b>Signature:</b>